kobiton/Jenkins-HockeyApp-Appium-ReactNative/content/2-running-automation-testing/guide.md

 ![automation](../../images/2-automation.png)

-3. On the left hand side, you can select your preferred language, and in the right side of the window you will see the desiredCaps.
+3. On the left hand side, you can select your preferred language, as well as any other variables you would like to adjust, such as **App Type**, **Device Group**, and **Orientation**.
+Adjusting the settings on the left side will affect the desiredCaps, which you can find in the right side of the window.

 ![automation-settings](../../images/2-automation-settings.png)